DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 </tbody>
 </table>

-In this article we will explore the features provided by some of the pipes that weren't seen before in Angular 1.x filters.
-We'll also see how we can create a custom pipe of our own and use it in our templates.
+In this article, we will explore the features provided by some of Angular 2's pipes that aren't comparable to Angular 1.x filters.
+We'll also learn how to create a custom pipe and use it in our templates.

-You'll need to have an Angular 2 sandbox setup for this tutorial.
+You'll need to have an Angular 2 sandbox set up for this tutorial.
 A good one to get started with is [ng2-play](https://github.com/pkozlowski-opensource/ng2-play) by [Pawel Kozlowski](https://twitter.com/pkozlowski_os).

 ## Basic Pipes

-Many of the pipes provided by Angular 2 will be familiar if you have worked with fitlers in Angular 1.x.
-Pipes are accessed in our templates the same way that filters were--with the "pipe" character `|`.
-For example, we can use the `date` pipe to transform a date object anyway we like by providing it an argument for formatting:
+Many of the pipes provided by Angular 2 will be familiar if you've worked with fitlers in Angular 1.x.
+Pipes are accessed in our templates in the same way that filters were--with the "pipe" character `|`.
+For example, we can use the `date` pipe to transform a date object in any way we like by providing it with an argument for formatting:

 ```js
 // app.ts